Man Utd: Erik ten Hag orders players in early for pre-season training this summer - Paper Talk

 Liverpool are reportedly 'unlikely' to be able to agree new deals with all three of Mohamed Salah, Sadio Mane and Roberto Firmino.

-Manchester United are reportedly plotting to hijack Chelsea's plan to buy Stuttgart's Borno Sosa, who has been compared to David Beckham.
+Manchester United are reportedly plotting to hijack Chelsea's plan to buy Stuttgart's Borna Sosa, who has been compared to David Beckham.

 Electronic Arts announced on Tuesday it was officially ending its near three-decade-long video-gaming partnership with FIFA after it demanded $1billion for the rights.